ucsc/site-giving/source/ways-to-give/chancellors-associates/ways-funds-used.md

 guid: https://live-ucsc-giving.pantheonsite.io/?page_id=3116
 ---
 <figure class="inline-image full">
-{% asset ways-funds-are-used-banner.jpg magick:resize=900 alt='ways-funds-are-used-banner' %}
+{% asset environmentalcentertable.jpg magick:resize=900 alt='students talking about environmental center' %}
 <figcaption></figcaption></figure>

 The chancellor invests the UC Santa Cruz Fund and the Parents Fund where they will have the greatest impact.
 Here are some of the ways the funds are invested: